 When we have random and/or nested designs, the usual analyses of variance that we have been discussing are not appropriate without some modification.
 The primary problem is that the error terms that we usually think of are not correct for one or more of the Fs that we want to compute.
-In this section I will work through four possible designs, starting with the traditional fixed model with crossed factors and ending with a random model with nested factors.
-I certainly can not cover all aspects of all possible designs, but the generalization from what I discuss to other designs should be reasonably apparent.
+In this section I will work through three possible designs, starting with the traditional fixed model with crossed factors and ending with a random model with nested factors.
+I certainly cannot cover all aspects of all possible designs, but the generalization from what I discuss to other designs should be reasonably apparent.
 I am doing this for two different reasons.
 In the first place, modified traditional analyses of variance, as described below, are quite appropriate in many of these situations.
 In addition, there has been a general trend toward incorporating what are called hierarchical models or mixed models in our analyses, and an understanding of those models hinges crucially on the concepts discussed here.

-In each of the following sections, I will work with the same set of data but with different assumptions about how those data were collected, and with different names for the independent variables.
-The data that I will use are the same data that we saw in Table 13.2 on Eysenck's study of age and recall under conditions of varying levels of processing of the material.
+In each of the following sections I will work with the same set of data but with different assumptions about how those data were collected, and with different names for the independent variables.
+The raw data that I will use for all examples are the same data that we saw in Table 13.2 on Eysenck's study of age and recall under conditions of varying levels of processing of the material.
+I will change, however, the variable names to fit with my example.

 One important thing to keep firmly in mind is that virtually all statistical tests operate within the idea of the results of an infinite number of replications of the experiment.
-Thus the Fs that we have for the two main effects and the interaction address the question of "If the null hypothesis were true and we replicated this experiment 10,000 times, how often would we obtain an F statistic as extreme as the one we obtained in this specific study?"
+Thus the Fs that we have for the two main effects and the interaction address the question of "If the null hypothesis was true and we replicated this experiment 10,000 times, how often would we obtain an F statistic as extreme as the one we obtained in this specific study?"
 If that probability is small, we reject the null hypothesis.
 There is nothing new there.
 But we need to think for a moment about what would produce different F values in our 10,000 replications of the same basic study.
 Given the design that Eysenck used, every time we repeated the study we would use one group of older subjects and one group of younger subjects.
 There is no variability in that independent variable.
-Similarly, every time we repeat the study we will have the same five recall conditions (Counting, Rhyming, Adjective, Imagery, Intention).
+Similarly, every time we repeat the study we will have the same five Recall Conditions (Counting, Rhyming, Adjective, Imagery, Intention).
 So again there is no variability in that independent variable.
 This is why we refer to this experiment as a fixed effect design-the levels of the independent variable are fixed and will be the same from one replication to another.
 The only reason why we would obtain different F values from one replication to another is sampling error, which comes from the fact that each replication uses different subjects.
 (You will shortly see that this conclusion does not apply with random factors.)

-To review the basic structural model behind the analyses that we have been running up to now, recall that the model was
+To review the basic structural model behind the fixed-model analyses that we have been running up to now, recall that the model was random factor nested design random nested designs hierarchical models mixed models